Frequently Asked Questions

 Your first visit to the clinic will include discussing the nature and history of your condition, after which a thorough chiropractic, neurological and orthopaedic examination will be performed.
 If your condition is more complex, x-rays may also be required before treatment is provided.

 One of the best things about chiropractic care is that it can be extremely versatile.
 We have a wide range of gentle techniques which are perfect for helping people of all ages improve their mobility, vitality and endurance.
 Many patients find that gentle mobilisations and soft tissue therapies helps to ease the pain of osteoarthritis and joint replacements.

 Is Chiropractic safe for children?

 Children are very physically active and experience frequent falls when learning to walk or to ride a bicycle, and various injuries through participation in sports.
 Symptoms of back and neck pain can often be alleviated with chiropractic care, which is adapted to be very gentle in the case of children.
-Regular chiropractic checkups can also be helpful in identifying any health complaints related to the spine or nervous system in children.
+Chiropractors are able to identify and treat health complaints related to the musculoskeletal system in children.

 Is Chiropractic treatment appropriate during pregnancy?